$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Do You Have More Than One Cat?

-If there are multiple cats in the house, ideally cat each will have their own litter box.
+If there are multiple cats in the house, ideally each cat will have their own litter box.
 So two cats, two litter boxes, three cats and three litter boxes.
-At some point if you have more than three cats, they will probably need to share a box unless you live in a cat castle.

 There are a few reasons for this.
 Firstly, cats are territorial animals and they may not want to share their litter box with another cat.